miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 The second chicken arrived: pale, rubbery, sweat-beaded.
 Arthur chewed once and gagged theatrically.
 No protest yet.
 Just another mark tallied.

 The third came cold.
 Raw in the center.
 He pushed the plate away with contempt; it skittered across the table, nearly crashing to the floor.
-He’d seen this before.
-Another case of deliberate incompetence.
+He’d seen this before: deliberate incompetence.
 An institution testing your tolerance, seeing what it can get away with.

 Fourth: a failed elevation of giblet gravy.
 Fifth: deconstructed, bone wrapped in mousse, surrounded by tarragon foam.